 This is not just all about your children teething at a young age.

 There’s another serious problem parents need to address — baby anxiety.
 And people wouldn’t want to miss out on this one as this can GROW on their child.

-You should know that chewing on crib railings and other things can be seen as one way for babies to COMMUNICATE their complex feelings to people around them.
+You should know that your baby chewing on crib railings and other things can be seen as one way to COMMUNICATE their complex feelings to people around them.

 So babies chew MORE on cribs when something is lacking.
 And they tend to act out (like crying) at the same time to have their parents provide what’s missing.

 - Food or milk

 Baby anxiety is difficult to recognize since its symptoms are vague.
 You would occasionally question yourself if “this is it”.
 But you still wouldn’t be able to find a clear answer to it.